 Apple and Epic Games meet in court on Monday.
-Here’s everything you need to know
+Here’s everything you need to know.

 The case will rest in large part on two big debates.
 First, does Apple have a monopoly?
 If you look at the U.S. smartphone market, it’s a duopoly of Apple and Google.
 About half of U.S. smartphones are iPhones and the other half run Google’s Android operating system.
 But Epic argues the “market” in this case should be defined as iOS, Apple’s mobile operating system.

 But Apple says the market is broader than even smartphones.
-“Fortnite” can be played on PCs and gaming consoles like Nintendo and PlayStation, as well as on phones running Android.
-In fact, Google’s Play store has similar rules about its proprietary payment system to Apple.
-Google also removed “Fortnite” from the Google Play store after finding Epic had violated its guidelines by announcing a way to buy in-game currency without going through Google’s proprietary payment system.
+“Fortnite” can be played on PCs and gaming consoles such as Nintendo and PlayStation, as well as on phones running Android.
+In fact, Google’s Play Store has similar rules about its proprietary payment system to Apple.
+Google also removed “Fortnite” from the Play Store after finding Epic had violated its guidelines by announcing a way to buy in-game currency without going through Google’s proprietary payment system.
 Epic then also sued Google.
-The difference is that Google’s Play store isn’t the only way to install software on Android phones.
+The difference is that the Play Store isn’t the only way to install software on Android phones.

 If Epic can prove Apple is, in fact, a monopoly, it then needs to prove Apple is abusing its monopoly power in violation of antitrust laws.
 Epic’s key argument is that Apple forces all app developers to use the App Store to distribute software and forces them to use Apple’s payment processing system.
 U.S. law prohibits monopolies from tying one product or service to the sale of another — in this case, Epic argues, the App Store and the payment system.
 Apple says its App Store and its payment processing service are part of a single product.
 Therefore, it can’t be guilty of “tying” two products together.